bizo/aws-java-sdk-stubs/readme.md

+# aws-java-sdk-stubs
-# Services should come with stubs
+## Services should come with stubs

 This project provides stub classes for the [aws-sdk-java](https://github.com/aws/aws-sdk-java) services to make writing good tests much easier.